-- 1.1 On 16 March 2022, an application was made by Greater Manchester Police under s53A of the Licensing Act 2003 for a Summary Review of the Premises Licence for Embassy Club, Embassy Club, Westbourne Grove, Harpurhey, Manchester, M9 4XJ in the Harpurhey ward of Manchester.
+- 1.1 On 16/03/2022, an application was made by Greater Manchester Police under s53A of the Licensing Act 2003 for a Summary Review of the Premises Licence for Embassy Club, Embassy Club, Westbourne Grove, Harpurhey, Manchester, M9 4XJ in the Harpurhey ward of Manchester.
 A location map and photograph of the premises is attached at Appendix 1. - 1.2 Summary reviews can be undertaken when the police consider that the premises concerned are associated with serious crime or serious disorder (or both).
-The summary review process allows interim conditions to be quickly attached to a licence and for the review of the licence to be fast tracked. - 1.3 A 10 working-day public consultation exercise is undertaken in accordance with Licensing Act 2003 regulations, requiring the application to be advertised by the displaying of a blue notice at or on the premises and details of the application to be published on the Council's website. - 1.4 Under section 53C of the Licensing Act 2003, the licensing authority must hold a full review of the premises licence and determine the review within 28 days after the day of receipt of the application. - 1.5 Following the review under section 53C, the licensing authority must then review the interim steps in place and determine whether it is appropriate for the promotion of the licensing objectives for the steps to remain in place, or if they should be modified or withdrawn.
+The summary review process allows interim conditions to be quickly attached to a licence and a fast track licence review. - 1.3 A 10 working-day public consultation exercise has been undertaken in accordance with Licensing Act 2003 regulations; requiring the application to be advertised by the displaying of a blue notice at or on the premises and details of the application published on the Council's website. - 1.4 Under section 53C of the Licensing Act 2003, the licensing authority must hold a full review of the premises licence and determine the review within 28 days after the day of receipt of the application. - 1.5 Following the review under section 53C, the licensing authority must then review the interim steps in place and determine whether it is appropriate for the promotion of the licensing objectives for the steps to remain in place, or if they should be modified or withdrawn.